Flip a Horn, Make Some Bank

 A few people think they’ll make more money selling an instrument themselves on eBay and I fundamentally commend the motivation to do so.
 However, this is almost always a far more difficult and less lucrative way of selling your instrument.

-Once you’ve paid the eBay and Paypal fees you’re looking at parting with 13-14% of the sale value, which is barely any less than our commission (15-20% depending on value), and then there’s all the work of photographing the item, listing it, answering questions from potential bidders (usually a lot of questions if it’s a high value item) and then having to adequately package and ship the instrument once it’s sold and have insurance in place in case of transit damage.
+Once you’ve paid the eBay and Paypal fees you’re looking at parting with 13-14% of the sale value, which is barely any less than our commission, and then there’s all the work of photographing the item, listing it, answering questions from potential bidders (usually a lot of questions if it’s a high value item) and then having to adequately package and ship the instrument once it’s sold and have insurance in place in case of transit damage.

 …but here’s the kicker. eBay is not a marketplace of ‘sold as seen’ items which are purchased at the buyer’s risk similar to physical auction houses when you have an opportunity to inspect the instrument before the auction to carry out the necessary due diligence. eBay is well and truly a buyers market these days, and savvy eBayer’s are fully aware of this. eBay’s buyer protection policy protects the buyer’s interests at all times, to the point that if there is any possible grounds for a buyer to claim that the instrument is not ‘as advertised’ they can claim a full refund or a partial refund to correct the issues which they claim were not advertised.
 For example, if you sell an instrument (let’s say a saxophone) in good faith as ‘in good working order’ but after receiving the sax the buyer takes it to their tech who goes over it with a fine tooth comb and finds play in the keywork, damaged tone holes, bending of the main tube etc, they can legitimately claim a partial refund via eBay/paypal for the cost of addressing these issues, which for the aforementioned points could cost as much as £500.
 At this point you can either cough up the partial refund for the repair work or authorise a full refund and pay to have the instrument shipped back to you, then you’re back to square one.
 The only way to avoid this as a seller is to advertise items as ‘sold as seen - no returns’ which is very off-putting to buyers and they won’t be willing to pay anywhere near as much.